whaatt/Journey/README.md

 ### Disclosure
 My roommates Sam Garcia and Cameron Steinfeld helped me judge the trippyness of my visualizer as I went through the creative process and journeyed toward the motherland.
+Thanks as well to the ofxBeat library for providing a beat detection algorithm.